-- 3.3 The approved limits for 2021/22 not only include the estimated amounts to be lent in the year but also provide for any accrued interest and future loan commitments within the loan agreement. - 3.4 The proposed loan limit in 2021/22 for Oportunitas Limited, the Council's wholly owned housing and regeneration company, includes the additional loan of
+- 3.3 The approved limits for 2022/23 not only include the estimated amounts to be lent in the year but also provide for any accrued interest and future loan commitments within the loan agreement. - 3.4 The proposed loan limit in 2022/23 for Oportunitas Limited, the Council's wholly owned housing and regeneration company, includes the additional loan of £2.47m approved by full Council on 28 February 2018.
+This loan is expected to fully utilised during 2022/23 in line with the latest approved business plan for the company.

-- £2.47m approved by full Council on 28 February 2018.
-This loan is expected to fully utilised during 2022/23 in line with the latest approved business plan for the company. - 3.5 The proposed loan limit for Otterpool Park LLP assumes the Council will provide loan funding of up to 90% from the budget provided for the Otterpool Park delivery within the Medium Term Capital Programme.
+- 3.5 The proposed loan limit for Otterpool Park LLP assumes the Council will provide loan funding of up to 90% from the budget provided for the Otterpool Park delivery within the Medium Term Capital Programme.
 Expert legal advice has been commissioned to ensure the loan to the LLP provides the Council with the optimum level of security to mitigate against the risk of default. - 3.6 Accounting standards require the authority to set aside loss allowance for loans, reflecting the likelihood of non-payment.
 No loss allowance has been made for the loans made to local property owners as the majority of these have been secured against property with a low risk of default.
-However, the authority is required to keep the position under review and the figures for loans in the Council's statement of accounts for 2020/21 onwards will continue to be shown net of any loss allowance made if applicable.
-The authority makes every reasonable effort to collect the full sum lent and has appropriate credit control arrangements in place to recover overdue repayments. - 3.7 The loan to East Kent Housing has been written off in 2020-21 following the winding up of the organisation in late 2020. - 3.8 Risk assessment: The Council assesses the risk of loss before entering into and whilst holding service loans.
+However, the authority is required to keep the position under review and the figures for loans in the Council's statement of accounts for 2021/22 onwards will continue to be shown net of any loss allowance made if applicable.
+The authority makes every reasonable effort to collect the full sum lent and has appropriate credit control arrangements in place to recover overdue repayments. - 3.8 Risk assessment: The Council assesses the risk of loss before entering into and whilst holding service loans.
 This includes: - 3.8.1 Ensuring the authority has the legal power to make the loan to the entity in the first place. - 3.8.2 Assessing loan applications against the type of market the entity is operating and competing in: - i) Loans to the Council's subsidiary company, charities where it is the trustee, joint ventures or external service providers require a business case and, possibly, business model to be prepared in advance.
 This needs to demonstrate the entity's long term financially viability, its ability to meet the loan repayment terms and also the internal governance arrangements in place to support their operations.
 The entity also needs to demonstrate how it will evolve over time against both market conditions and its customer needs.
 The entity needs to identify any ongoing or future investment requirements to support it over the term of the loan.
 The authority's loan agreement may require the entity to provide regular performance information to enable an assessment to be made of their ability to continue to meet its terms and conditions.
 Unless otherwise agreed, loans made are secured against the property or other assets of the entity to help mitigate the risk of default. - ii) Loans to local property owners for housing improvements schemes are made in accordance with the criteria of the specific scheme agreed by the Council.
 All previous and existing housing improvement schemes offer interest free loans (soft loans) with the requirement that the principal sum is repaid to the authority at an agreed trigger point such as after an agreed period of time or when the property is eventually sold.
 Loans are secured as a charge against the property to help mitigate the risk of default.